tia-sharma/Simple-Jam-Biscuits/recipe.md

 Method

 1) Heat oven to 190C/fan 170C/gas 5.
-Rub the flour, sugar and butter together until the mixture resembles breadcrumbs.
-Alternatively, you can do this in the food processor.
+Rub the flour, sugar and butter together until the mixture looks like breadcrumbs.
+You could do this in the food processor.
 Add enough egg to bring the mixture together to form a stiff dough.

 2) Flour your hands and shape the dough into a tube, about 5cm in diameter.
 Cut into 2cm-thick slices and place on a large baking sheet.
 Space them out as the mixture will spread when baking.